Applications for the 2018 TASP programs are now available! They are due on January 16, 2018.

 The students whose personal and intellectual abilities make them excellent TASP participants do not necessarily have a sophisticated educational background.
 We try to evaluate the accomplishments of all applicants in light of their circumstances.
 In this way we hope to ensure geographic, economic, and racial diversity.
 Because TASP is an experience in community living as well as in intellectual growth, we try to select students who seem concerned for the welfare of others and who are flexible enough to enjoy the challenge of interacting with people whose perspectives and experiences vary enormously.

 In the important summer before a student’s senior year in high school—a year in which students often make significant decisions about the future—the value of a summer spent learning, thinking, and comparing ideas in good company cannot be overestimated.
-TASPs have provided this opportunity for sixty-three years, and we expect the 2017 programs to continue this extraordinary tradition.
+TASPs have provided this opportunity for sixty-four years, and we expect the 2018 programs to continue this extraordinary tradition.

 To request more information, please contact us.